CollinJ0/Snakemake-presto/README.md

 $ bash Miniconda3-latest-Linux-x86_64.sh
 ```

 Mamba can be installed with Conda.
-Mamba an extremely fast and robust replacement for the Conda package manager which is highly recommended.
+Mamba is an extremely fast and robust replacement for the Conda package manager which is highly recommended.
 The default conda solver is a bit slow and sometimes has issues with selecting the latest package releases.
 Therefore, we recommend to in any case use Mamba.

 ```shell
 $ conda install -n base -c conda-forge mamba